 Zymox Itch Relief Leave-On Conditioner (love love love this stuff, you leave it in!)

-Note: I don’t always bathe Dexter before a light grooming, if for example, I’m doing nails, face, and head.
+Note: I don’t always bathe my Cocker Spaniel before a light grooming, if for example, I’m doing nails, face, and head.
 I find the blade runs smoother through the coat when the dog is bathed first, and I am that’s the way I was taught when I took professional training.

 Reminders Before You Start Grooming